umputun/tg-spam/README.md

 - `--message.startup=, [$MESSAGE_STARTUP]` - message sent to the group when bot is started, can be empty
 - `--message.spam=, [$MESSAGE_SPAM]` - message sent to the group when spam detected
 - `--message.dry=, [$MESSAGE_DRY]` - message sent to the group when spam detected in dry mode
+- `--message.restore=, [$MESSAGE_RESTORE]` - message sent to the group when original message is unbanned by admin, can be empty to supress reporting the original message

 By default, the bot reports back to the group with the message `this is spam` and `this is spam (dry mode)` for dry mode.
 In non-dry mode, the bot will delete the spam message and ban the user permanently.
 It is possible to suppress those reports with `--no-spam-reply, [$NO_SPAM_REPLY]` parameter.